-(Sports Network) - A pair of first-place teams will battle tonight in Los Angeles as the Kings welcome the Tampa Bay Lightning to the Staples Center for an interconference clash.
+(Sports Network) - A pair of first-place teams will battle tonight in Los Angeles as the Kings welcome theto the Staples Center for an interconference clash.

 The Kings have been consistent since the start of the 2010-11 campaign, having yet to lose consecutive games this season.
 LA, which leads Dallas by two points for the Pacific lead, has won two straight and has four victories in its last five trips to the ice.

-Los Angeles should also be well rested tonight, having last played on Saturday when it posted a 3-1 victory over the visiting New Jersey Devils.
-The time off has also helped get the club's top defenseman back to health, as Drew Doughty is expected to be activated from injured reserve and play tonight.
+Los Angeles should also be well rested tonight, having last played on Saturday when it posted a 3-1 victory over the visiting.
+The time off has also helped get the club's top defenseman back to health, as is expected to be activated from injured reserve and play tonight.

 Doughty, a finalist for the Norris Trophy last year, hasn't played since suffering a concussion against Carolina on Oct.
 20. He was off to a slow start to the season, posting just one assist in five games.

-Kings forward Scott Parse is also expected to make his season debut tonight after missing the entire season so far with a groin injury.
+Kings forwardis also expected to make his season debut tonight after missing the entire season so far with a groin injury.
 Parse had 11 goals and 24 points in 69 games as a rookie last season.

 "The bottom line is winning games in the National Hockey League, and I'm very pleased by the fact that we came back [from the road trip] and got two points," said Kings head coach Terry Murray.
 "It was a very hard game for us and I like the way we dug in.
 I know they out-played and out-shot us in the third period, but in critical times we responded."